What is a Health and Safety Induction?

 When employees have not had effective health and safety inductions, they tend to have a higher tendency towards negligence and non-adherence to health and safety rules and regulations.
-In addition, these employees are also prone to injuries and fatalities as result of misinformation or inadequate knowledge that they need to deal with hazards presented in the workplace.
+In addition, these employees are also prone to injuries and fatalities as a result of misinformation or inadequate knowledge that they need to deal with hazards in the workplace.

 A proper health and safety induction can help in achieving the following: